LVGL Graphics¶

 pad_column (Optional, int16): Set the padding between the columns of the children elements, in pixels.

 radius (Optional, uint16): The radius to be used to form the widget’s rounded corners.
-0 = no radius (square corners); 65535 = pill shaped widget (true circle if it has same width and height).
+0 = no radius (square corners); 65535 (max) = pill shaped widget (true circle if it has same width and height, radius then should be set to half the width/height).

 shadow_color (Optional, color): Color used to create a drop shadow under the widget.
 Defaults to